regenvanwalbeek/artifacts_mmo_openapi/doc/MyCharactersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **actionGiveItemMyNameActionGiveItemPost**
+# **actionGiveItemsMyNameActionGiveItemPost**
-> GiveItemReponseSchema actionGiveItemMyNameActionGiveItemPost(name, giveItemSchema)
+> GiveItemReponseSchema actionGiveItemsMyNameActionGiveItemPost(name, giveItemsSchema)

-Action Give Item
+Action Give Items

-Give an item to another character in your account on the same map.
+Give items to another character in your account on the same map.
+The cooldown will be 3 seconds multiplied by the number of different items given.

 ### Example
 ```dart